-A real showstopper, this flavourful Spicy Pumpkin Bundt Cake is relatively easy to make, serves lots of people and keeps really well.
+A real showstopper, this flavourful Spicy Pumpkin Bundt Cake is one of my favourite Thanksgiving dessert recipes.
+It’s relatively easy to make, serves lots of people and keeps really well.
+I love it with a cup of tea for breakfast Thanksgiving morning as well as for dessert with ice cream or whipped cream.
 This makes a really big cake so be sure your bundt pan is big enough!

 I love this sticky sweet walnut studded Banana Date Cake with Walnut and Honey Glaze.
-Reminiscent of a traditional fruit cake but with a lot more flavour and style, a slice is perfect with a cup of coffee to end a memorable Thanksgiving dinner.
+One of my go to Thanksgiving Dessert Recipes, it’s reminiscent of a traditional fruit cake but with a lot more flavour and style.
+Serve it with a cup of coffee or tea after Thanksgiving dinner.

 For pumpkin flavour without the pie, this Easy Pumpkin Cake is a real winner.
 You can make it to suit your family, using raisins or nuts or just leave it plain.
 A fun Thanksgiving bake to make with your kids, the cream cheese frosting makes this really special.

 Whether you celebrate Thanksgiving in October or November, or even if you live somewhere where Thanksgiving isn’t celebrated at all like I do, I hope this will be a season of great abundance and gratitude for you.
 Happy Thanksgiving!